School Based Behavioral Health Liaisons

-School Based Mental Health Liaisons is a program that provides prevention services for children and youth in middle and high schools.
+School Based Behavioral Health Liaisons is a program that provides prevention services for children and youth in middle and high schools.

-Child must be in a middle or high school which has the School Based Mental Health Liaisons program in order to participate.
+Child must be in a middle or high school which has the School Based Behavioral Health Liaisons program in order to participate.

-There are 10 counties with the School Based Mental Health Liaison program: Carter, Cocke, Crockett, Hardeman, Humphreys, Madison, Rutherford, Unicoi, Washington, and Williamson.
-If you are unsure about the status of the School Based Mental Health Liaison program at your child’s school, please contact the school’s principal.
+If you are unsure about the status of the School Based Behavioral Health Liaison program at your child’s school, please contact the school’s principal.